tjh/tjh.github.io/_posts/2009-03-12-coldfusion-8-displays-code-and-wont-execute.markdown

 After hours fighting with the crazy monster (and having to piece together instructions from countless online sources), I thought I'd pull it all together in one place.
 I hope you find this to be helpful!

-For us, this applied to:
+# For us, this applied to:

-redirect_from:
-- 2009/03/12/coldfusion-8-displays-code-and-wont-execute/

----

 * Plesk 8.4 for Linux (CentOS)
 * Coldfusion 8 Update 1